IJSComplexMatter/cross-ddm/README.md

 # c-DDM experiment
 In this repository you will find instructions, a python package, arduino code and python examples for performing a Cross-Differential Dynamic Microscopy experiment.
-Repository is accompanying the article on Cross-Differential Dynamic Microscopy ([link](https://pubs.rsc.org/en/content/articlelanding/2019/sm/c9sm00121b#!divAbstract)).
+Repository is accompanying the article on [Cross-Differential Dynamic Microscopy](https://pubs.rsc.org/en/content/articlelanding/2019/sm/c9sm00121b#!divAbstract).

 ### The method